Batch Payment Processing Explained

 You may be wondering what batching is, but I’d bet it’s not the first time you’ve come into contact with batch processing.

 If you’ve owned, worked, or been around the restaurant industry, you’ve probably heard of batch processing credit card transactions at the end of each shift.
-It’s when you tally up the tips, add them onto the authorizations, and submit the transactions to be processed.
+It’s when you tally up the tips, add them to the authorizations, and submit the transactions to be processed.

 But what does that really mean?
 What are the best practices for batching — should your business batch or just real-time process?